-What Do Camera and Photographic Equipment Repairer Do?
+What Does it Take to Be a Camera and Photographic Equipment Repairer?

 - Calibrate and verify accuracy of light meters, shutter diaphragm operation, or lens carriers, using timing instruments.